umutphp/awesome-cli/README.md

 ### Surprise Mode

-When you use "surprise" option, awesome-cli will use your previous selections in [interective mode](#interactive-mode) to find a random repository for you.
+When you use "surprise" option, awesome-cli will use your previous selections in [interactive mode](#interactive-mode) to find a random repository for you.

 ```bash
 > $ awesome-cli surprise